devops329/devops/instruction/logging/logging.md

 - In bulk?
 - Synchronously or asynchronously?
 - As part of your application, or as part of an out of process daemon?
-- Can you transformations or normalize the data to reduce overhead while still providing value?
+- Can you transform or normalize the data to reduce overhead while still providing value?
 - What format do you use?
 - Are you transmitting redundant information that could be assumed or derived?